Almásy error corrected with satellites and 3D photogrammetry

-A Spanish expedition has rewritten the history of Saharan exploration by demonstrating that the Hungarian Count László Almásy, immortalized in The English Patient, mislocated the legendary oasis of Zerzura.
+A Spanish expedition has rewritten the history of Saharan exploration by proving that the Hungarian count László Almásy, immortalized in The English Patient, mislocated the legendary Zerzura oasis.
 By cross-referencing 19th-century maps, Bedouin testimonies, and satellite data, the team has shifted the myth's location to an unknown area of Chad.
-This finding not only corrects a 90-year-old cartographic error but also shows how digital technology can solve mysteries that classical exploration left unresolved.
+This finding not only corrects a 90-year-old cartographic error but also demonstrates how digital technology can solve enigmas that classical exploration left unfinished.

 Digital methodology: from paper map to terrain model 🗺️